Hill Annex State Park

 Hill Annex State Park Viewing Platform

-What to do nearby Mill Annex Mine State Park?
+What to do nearby Hill Annex Mine State Park?

 While there aren’t any official hiking trails, the Mesabi Bike Trail runs right in front of the park.
 I also recommend exploring Scenic State Park and School Craft State Park that are just a short drive away.